cdransf/cd-11ty/src/posts/2018/generating-jekyll-posts-using-drafts-and-working-copy.md

 ---
 date: '2018-04-22'
+title: 'Generating Jekyll posts using Drafts and Working Copy'
+description: "I put together a script that will take a draft, grab the title and body and then prompt you for front matter data before sending the completed post off to Working Copy.
+It's specific to my site, and purposes, but it should be fairly straightforward and easy to adapt to your needs."
 draft: false
-title: Generating Jekyll posts using Drafts and Working Copy
 tags: ['iOS', 'JavaScript', 'automation']
 ---